Title: | Using CF-Compliant Calendars with Climate Projection Data |

 objects are considered equivalent

-if they have an equivalent datum and the same offsets.
+if they have an equivalent calendar and the same offsets.

 e1 , e2